 - The largest of the three reservoirs, with a volume of 2,727m3 and a maximum winter turnover of 48 hours

 Learn more about our water systems in our water system reports below.

-The City of Terrace wishes to remind all residents that water sprinkling restrictions are in force year-round.
+The City of Terrace wishes to remind all residents that water sprinkling restrictions are enforced year-round.

 - ODD numbered addresses – On ODD-numbered days from 7 pm–10 pm

 - EVEN-numbered addresses – On EVEN-numbered days from 7 pm–10 pm

 - Hand sprinkling of flowers and shrubs with a controlled nozzle is allowed at any time.

 These time restrictions are remaining in place to ensure that we have water available in case of a wildfire, and to keep the costs of delivering water to a minimum.
 Please be conscious of your water use to help us avoid having to increase the restrictions again.

 Thanks for your cooperation during these hot and dry conditions!